SENSUIKAN!

 22 July 1945:

-I-58 moves to the Okinawa-Guam route, but still finds no ships.
-About this time Fleet Radio Unit, Pacific (FRUPAC) intercepts a radio transmission from I-58 to Sixth Fleet.
-FRUPAC alerts CINCPAC of the submarine's position.
-This information, classified "ULTRA" Top-Secret, is passed no further.
+About this time Fleet Radio Unit, Pacific (FRUPAC) intercepts a Sixth Fleet radio transmission regarding the composition and patrol areas of the TAMON group.
+FRUPAC alerts CINCPAC of the positions of at least four kaiten-carrying submarines.
+This information, classified "ULTRA" top-secret, is not passed further.

 26 July 1945: